arcus/education_modules/bash_scripts/bash_scripts.md

 #! /usr/bin/bash
 ```

-This first line tells your computer that it should run the rest of the file as Bash code.
-If you are in a Bash shell, the script will run even without this line.
-However as you use scripting to speed up more and more processes, you may want to run a Bash script from a different place, say inside of an R program, where telling your computer the following code is Bash is necessary.
-On the other hand you might see a script that starts with the first line `#! /usr/bin/python`.
+This first line does two things:

+1. It makes the script **executable**.
+2. It tells your computer that it should run the rest of the file as Bash code.

+An executable script can be run as its own command.
+We won't be creating executable scripts in this module, but it is good to know that they exist.
+Such scripts let you combine the power of multiple programming languages: you might see a script that starts with the first line `#! /usr/bin/python`.
 This would tell both you and your computer that the following code is not in Bash, but in the programming language Python.

 The two symbol sequence `#!` is called a [**shebang**](https://en.wikipedia.org/wiki/Shebang_(Unix) and without it your computer wouldn't know that it is expected to run what follows as code.